mdesani/jubilant-tummy/content/post/falafel-wrap.md

 * Optional Red Chili flakes as per Spice Level

 * Chop the baked garlic into small pieces and add it to the dressing.
-* Add one stalk (finely chopped) of Green/Spring Onion and add it to the dressing.
+* Add one stalk of finely chopped Green/Spring Onion to the dressing.
 * Mix it with light hand and let it rest for 5-10 mins, so that taste of all the spices/herbs and garlic gets infused into the olive oil.
 {{< figure src="../media/flavor-getting-infused.png" >}}